 The systems list contains the name and location (city, State, and ZIP Code) of each health system we identified through the process outlined above.
-In addition, we provide the numbers of total physicians, primary care physicians, nurse practitioners, physician assistants, outpatient centers, and hospitals (see Table III.3).
+In addition, we provide the numbers of total physicians, primary care physicians, and hospitals (see Table III.3).

-The systems list also contains contextual variables constructed by linking hospital cost report data available through the Healthcare Cost Report Information System (HCRIS) data.xi CMS requires Medicare-certified institutional providers to submit annual cost reports, which make up the HCRIS cost report data.
+The systems list also contains contextual variables constructed by linking hospital cost report data available through the Healthcare Cost Report Information System (HCRIS). xii CMS requires Medicare-certified institutional providers to submit annual cost reports, which make up the HCRIS cost report data.
 HCRIS data are publicly available and contain information on facility characteristics, utilization data, revenue, and charges.

-The systems list uses HCRIS data for calendar year 2020 (January-December) for individual hospitals and provides summary information calculated at the system level.xii These variables are described in Tables IV.1 and IV.2.
+The systems list uses HCRIS data for calendar year 2022 for individual hospitals and provides summary information calculated at the system level.
+These variables are described in Tables IV.1 and IV.2.
 A full data dictionary for the consolidated list is available in Appendix E.